guinetik/busycrab/README.md

-# 🦀 WokeCrab
+# 🦀 BusyCrab

-**WokeCrab** is a lightweight Rust utility that prevents your computer from sleeping and simulates subtle mouse activity to keep your status green on apps like Microsoft Teams or Slack.
+**BusyCrab** is a lightweight Rust utility that prevents your computer from sleeping and simulates subtle mouse activity to keep your status green on apps like Microsoft Teams or Slack.

 ## About This Project

 This is my learning project for exploring Rust's features and ecosystem.
-I created WokeCrab to experiment with several modern Rust concepts:
+I was looking for a use-case for a systems language and I created BusyCrab to experiment with several modern Rust concepts:

 - **Multi-threading and concurrency** - Managing separate threads with safe communication
 - **Cross-platform development** - Supporting Windows and macOS with conditional compilation